dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 It happens thanks to REST APIs.

 REST APIs are the invisible glue that holds the modern web together.
-They allow different applications to communicate with each other, and make it possible to build interconnected and efficient applications.
+They allow different applications to communicate, making it possible to build interconnected and efficient applications.

-By the end of this article, you will have a basic understanding of what REST APIs are, how they work, and why they are so important.
+By the end of this article, you will understand what REST APIs are, how they work, and why they are so important.

 ## Understanding APIs